SalesforceCommerceCloud/commerce-sdk/examples/README.md

 npx ts-node $EXAMPLE
 ```

-To build the SDK from source and execute an example, run the following code.
+To build the SDK from source and execute an example, run the following code:

 ```sh
 EXAMPLE='01-guest-shopper-auth-token.ts' # Substitute any example file